awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ## NAT Gateway Basics<a name="nat-gateway-basics"></a>

 To create a NAT gateway, you must specify the public subnet in which the NAT gateway should reside\.
 For more information about public and private subnets, see [Subnet Routing](VPC_Subnets.md#SubnetRouting)\.
 You must also specify an [Elastic IP address](vpc-eips.md) to associate with the NAT gateway when you create it\.
+The Elastic IP address cannot be changed once you associate it with the NAT Gateway\.
 After you've created a NAT gateway, you must update the route table associated with one or more of your private subnets to point Internet\-bound traffic to the NAT gateway\.
 This enables instances in your private subnets to communicate with the internet\.

 Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone\.
 You have a limit on the number of NAT gateways you can create in an Availability Zone\.
 For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.